 USDA Community Facility Loan and Grant Program for Solid Waste Infrastructure

-NRRA is excited to introduce NRRA member communities to the Community Facility Grant program available through the United States Department of Agriculture (USDA), Rural Development.
+NRRA is excited to introduce NRRA member communities to the Community Facility Loan and Grant program available through the United States Department of Agriculture (USDA), Rural Development.
 This program provides matching grants up to $50,000 to eligible communities based on population and median household income.
 Grants can be used for a wide variety of essential community needs, including solid waste infrastructure.
 NRRA staff recently met with Jon-Michael Muise, Area Director of Rural Development at USDA, to learn about this program, and Jon will be a guest speaker at NRRA's January 12, 2022 MOM meeting.

 USDA Rural Development is committed to helping improve the economy and quality of life in rural America.
 Through its programs, Rural Development helps rural Americans through three types of programs: (1) guaranteed loan products; (2) direct lending; and (3) grant programs.
 Rural Development's Community Facility Program serves populations of 20,000 people or less, and eligible applicants can be municipalities or nonprofits that provide essential services.